 - Increased connectivity in rural areas via space and air.

-The first initiatives on digitalisation for agriculture were those by MNOs.
+The first initiatives on digitalization for agriculture were those by MNOs.
 A lot of these were evaluated in 2015 or 2016, but what happened after?
 The recently published GSMA AgriTech toolkit gives a good overview of best practices and examples.
-However, there is little information about value added services related to precision agriculture, only a statement that the business case is not clear (farm information is mostly used as a support measure for other services).
+However, there is little information about value-added services related to precision agriculture, only a statement that the business case is not clear (farm information is mostly used as a support measure for other services).
 This seems to confirm that indeed increasing production and productivity for smallholders is the most difficult part to address of the whole agricultural value chain.

 But there are success stories.
 An example is the Garbal app for pastoralists, developed in the STAMP (Mali) and MODHEM (Burkina Faso) projects, supported by the G4AW Facility that promotes the use of satellite applications.
-Other G4AW success examples deal with weather (start of rainy season, forecasts, extremes and/or agronomic advice for high-value crops (vegetables) or crops that cover relatively large areas (rice) and/or index insurance.
+Other G4AW success examples deal with the weather (start of the rainy season, forecasts, extremes, and/or agronomic advice for high-value crops (vegetables) or crops that cover relatively large areas (rice) and/or index insurance.

 Indeed, as the GSMA AgriTech toolkit and a recent GrowAsia study indicate, establishing a sustainable business case for these apps takes quite some time.
 In addition to that, the technology has to work, the transmission channels need to be appropriate for the target group and data protection and platform ownership need to be arranged (to ensure long-term success, platform costs should be kept as low as possible).
-In addition, several initiatives indicated that the service provided should consist of information instead of advice, to respect the position and expertise of the farmer / pastoralist as decision maker and often a bundling of services is requested by the target group (to be more effective and to avoid duplication and fragmentation).
-This makes sense, as increasing production is not very useful, if access to markets is the main limiting factor.
+In addition, several initiatives indicated that the service provided should consist of information instead of advice, to respect the position and expertise of the farmer/pastoralist as decision-maker and often a bundling of services is requested by the target group (to be more effective and to avoid duplication and fragmentation).
+This makes sense, as increasing production is not very useful if access to markets is the main limiting factor.

-Water management-related apps are maybe easier to market than agricultural apps for smallholders, if one aims at the government as the main client and partner.
+Water management-related apps are maybe easier to market than agricultural apps for smallholders if one aims at the government as the main client and partner.
 An example is the use of the HydroNET platform of the company Hydrologic deployed for the Ministry of Agriculture, Land Reform and Rural Development and water boards in South Africa.
-Usually it helps when these platforms are already developed for and functional in the home market.
+Usually, it helps when these platforms are already developed for and functional in the home market.

 This also applies to services that are offered to commercial farmers in developing countries.
 The € 10 – 13 / ha price (for a minimum of 25 ha) that the company IrriWatch charges for insight and advice on water consumption gives an indication of what to expect.

-Other potential market opportunities are services for (local) government to facilitate decision making on food security, such as those developed by the AfriCultuReS project, and services based on the application (new) in situ sensors, such as those developed by the TWIGA project.
+Other potential market opportunities are services for (local) government to facilitate decision-making on food security, such as those developed by the AfriCultuReS project, and services based on the application (new) in situ sensors, such as those developed by the TWIGA project.